andrebianchessi/msc/thesis/chapters/04_methods.md

     )
 $$

-As we use smaller "time buckets", the $dT_l/dT_g$ term increases.
-For example, let's say we're considering a total impact duration of 0.05 seconds, and using a *time discretization* of 10 (i.e. 10 time buckets).
+As we use a more refined *TimeDiscretization*, the $dT_l/dT_g$ term increases.
+For example, let's say we're considering a total impact duration of 0.05 seconds, and using a *TimeDiscretization* of 10 (i.e. 10 time buckets).
 In this case we'll first train a set of models for $T_g=0$ to $T_g=0.005$;
 then another set of models from $T_g=0.005$ to $T_g=0.010$ and so on.
 For the first set of models, $T_l = 200*T_g$, so $dT_l/dT_g = 200$.
 That derivative is the same for all